marionettejs/backbone.marionette/docs/marionette.view.md

 })
 ```

-These will use the memory safe `bindTo`, and will set the context
+These will use the memory safe `listenTo`, and will set the context
 (the value of `this`) in the handler to be the view.
 Events are
 bound at the time of instantiation instanciation, and an exception will be thrown
 if the handlers on the view do not exist.